sanmingzi/tyk_example/README.md

 ```

 When we visit this url, we can see a page need a licensee, we can apply the licensee from tyk.
 Then we can use the username/password login the tyk-dashboard.

+## Setup first api

+- in dashboard, it is easy to new an api, I set the api name as "test".
+- visit, http://your-host:8080/test/get, it return "error": "Authorization field missing".